-When you meet with an attorney to discuss your case, they will tell you one thing for sure: the courts are looking for what’s best for the child at-hand.
+When you meet with a custody attorney to discuss your case, they will tell you one thing for sure: the courts are looking for what’s best for the child at-hand.
 Therefore, they are looking for benefits the relocation can offer the child that would be greater than what the child is currently experiencing.

 Here are some factors the court will consider when looking into your petition: